saranobrega/saranobrega/README.md

 - - -

-🔭 I’m currently learning and working with REST API, MLOps and Azure, generating synthetic data and working with forecasting models with time-series data 🔮
+🔭 I’m currently working with REST APIs, Azure, generating synthetic data and working with forecasting models with time-series data 🔮

 📫 How to reach me: Email - saranobregafn@gmail.com